pie-dao/pie-proxy/README.md

 Allows the pauser address to pause the contract in case of emergency

-### Side effects (TODO)

-Allows to attach conditions and side effects which which halt some functionality modify implementation.
-Can be used for capping assets under management, capping gas price or providing reentrancy protection without modifying the implementation.

 ## Installing dependencies

 Clone this repository, then install the dependencies with `yarn`.